aaltonewmedia/physcomp.newmedia.dog/content/2025/ziyu-zhao/w02-assignment/index.md

 ![](截屏2025-11-06-10.18.35.png)

-Dance of Sky Carver is
+Dance of Sky Carver is a game mix accessories in reality and the game in computer.